 Following a highly successful SYMPOSIUM ON HUMAN ORIGINS (SOHO) in 2009, the Santa Barbara Museum of Natural History is, once again, assembling an international group of pioneering researchers in this exciting field.
 Like the earlier event, SOHO II has dual purposes:

 - To offer a unique opportunity for some of the world’s leading scientists to gather in a congenial setting for an extensive and intensive exchange of ideas; and

 - To present to a broad non-scientific audience not only the very latest insights and discoveries but also provide a fascinating peek into how scientists work.

 To accomplish this, SOHO II will include two sets of events.

 Two interdisciplinary panels of scientists will engage in wide ranging discussions about (a) the settlement of the Eurasian continent and (b) the settlement of the Pacific region and the New World.
 They will bring to bear the latest evidence and perspectives of their diverse disciplines.
 The public will be invited to listen in on this dialog.
+Buy Tickets >

 Seven leading scientists will present lectures to the public in which they will not only put the latest discoveries into a broad perspective but also provide insights into the nature of scientific work and discovery.
 The speakers will highlight how their exciting research on human origins and dispersals matters to all of us today.
 There will be extensive opportunities for the audience to pose questions and explore topics of special interest.
+Buy Tickets >

-In addition, an evening banquet on Saturday, September 13 will bring the visiting scientists together with members of the public in an informal, festive setting.
+In addition, an evening banquet at the Museum on Saturday, September 13 will bring the visiting scientists together with members of the public in an informal, festive setting.
 The banquet will afford attendants the opportunity to mingle with some of the stars on the firmament of science and engage with them in free ranging conversation.